 Language and communication disorders of students with special needs are investigated.
 Topics include normal language acquisition, language development of exceptional children, language problems and deficits, implications of language disorders and delays for learning, assessment, instructional strategies, and treatment.

 Teaching methods specific to remediation of special mathematics learning needs.
 Students will spend time in the schools assisting with the teaching of remedial mathematics.
 This course does not apply toward a major or minor in mathematics and does not apply toward the university's Common Studies program.
 (Course prerequisite EDU 341 may be taken concurrently with EDU 353.)

 Study of learning patterns, educational diagnostic techniques and development of educational strategies and materials for use with children with cross-categorical disabilities.
 This course requires 16 hours of clinical experience in the schools.

-The special demands of content-area reading and writing for elementary, middle school and secondary students are addressed.
-Possible causes of reading difficulties and simple assessment procedures are discussed.
-Teaching strategies for content comprehension, study skills, and vocabulary development are explored.
+This course addresses the special demands of content area reading and writing for both elementary and secondary students and encourages teachers in all content areas to reflect on their roles as literacy providers.
+An overview of the possible causes of reading difficulties and simple assessment procedures are discussed.
+Students will also learn teaching strategies for improved comprehension of content materials, study skills, and vocabulary.

 Conferencing and Consultation

 Addresses parental rights and responsibilities in the education of their child with special needs.
 Topics include the evaluation process, eligibility requirements and determination, the individualized education plan (IEP), and parent involvement in all stages of their child's educational program.